trademebooks/trademebooks-web/README.md

 # CUSBE - Canadian University Student Book Exchange

 ## About
-CUSBE is the place to go to for University students to buy, exchange, and sell books.
+trademebooks.com is the place to go to for University students to buy, sell, and exchange books.

 The key features are:
 1. Simple single on options like FaceBook, Google, and Twitter.